lymanmcbride/theaterCMS/README.md

     document.getElementById("rentalType").value = value
 }
 ```
-This code allowed the user to change the rental type, however the edit page only needed to run this function when the page loads.
+This code allowed the user to change the rental type, however it only runs on the create page when the dropdown field changes.
+The edit page needed to run this function when the page loads, rather than on a change.
 The timing of running the script in this framework necessitated calling this function in the .js file.
 ```javascript
 if (document.URL.includes("/Rent/Rentals/Edit/")
     || document.URL.includes("/Rent/Rentals/Create")) {